Why You Should Pay Attention to Gum Recession

 Gum disease also causes your gums to recede.
 Plaque bacteria that remains on your teeth create pockets between your teeth and gums.
 These pockets form a separation between your teeth, jawbone, and gum tissue.

-Once your tooth roots are exposed you often notice pain and sensitivity to hot or cold common with.
+Once your tooth roots are exposed you often notice pain and sensitivity to hot or cold common with teeth sensitivity.
 It’s vital to treat and cover your root exposure to avoid decay and the potential for tooth loss.

 Can receding gums be fixed?